 \section{Abstract}

-Deep Actor-Critic algorithms, which combine Actor-Critic with deep neural network (DNN), have been among the most prevalent reinforcement learning algorithms for decision-making problems in simulated environments.
-However, the existing deep Actor-Critic algorithms are still not mature to solve realistic problems with non-convex stochastic constraints and high cost to interact with the environment.
-In this paper, we propose a single-loop deep Actor-Critic (SLDAC) algorithmic framework for general constrained reinforcement learning (CRL) problems.
-In the actor step, the constrained stochastic successive convex approximation (CSSCA) method is applied to handle the non-convex stochastic objective and constraints.
-In the critic step, the critic DNNs are only updated once or a few finite times for each iteration, which simplifies the algorithm to a single-loop framework (the existing works require a sufficient number of updates for the critic step to ensure a good enough convergence of the inner loop for each iteration).
+Deep actor-critic (DAC) algorithms, which combine actor-critic with deep neural network (DNN), have been among the most prevalent reinforcement learning algorithms for decision-making problems in simulated environments.
+However, the existing DAC algorithms are still not mature to solve realistic problems with non-convex stochastic constraints and high cost to interact with the environment.
+In this paper, we propose a single-loop DAC (SLDAC) algorithmic framework for general constrained reinforcement learning problems.
+In the actor module, the constrained stochastic successive convex approximation (CSSCA) method is applied to better handle the non-convex stochastic objective and constraints.
+In the critic module, the critic DNNs are only updated once or a few finite times for each iteration, which simplifies the algorithm to a single-loop framework.
 Moreover, the variance of the policy gradient estimation is reduced by reusing observations from the old policy.
 The single-loop design and the observation reuse effectively reduce the agent-environment interaction cost and computational complexity.
-In spite of the biased policy gradient estimation incurred by the single-loop design and observation reuse, we prove that the SLDAC with a feasible initial point can converge to a Karush-Kuhn-Tuker (KKT) point of the original problem almost surely.
+Despite the biased policy gradient estimation incurred by the single-loop design and observation reuse, we prove that the SLDAC with a feasible initial point can converge to a Karush-Kuhn-Tuker (KKT) point of the original problem almost surely.
 Simulations show that the SLDAC algorithm can achieve superior performance with much lower interaction cost.